-\begin{const} For $S\in \Sch$, let $\psi\colon \SmlSm/S\to \cSm/S$ be the inclusion functor.
+\begin{const} Let $S\in \Sch$, and let $\psi\colon \SmlSm/S\to \cSm/S$ be the natural functor.
 This maps $\boxx$ to $\boxx$, $\P^1$ to $\P^1$, every strict Nisnevich cover to strict Nisnevich cover, and every admissible blow-up along a smooth center to an admissible blow-up.